kerryb/enigma/index.md

 working correctly, you should get your original text back.

-In the following table, rotors, ring settings and start positions all apply left to right, so for example "I III II, 1 2 3, A B C" means that the left position is taken by rotor I in ring position 1, rotated to show "A", and so on.
+In the following table, rotors, ring settings and start positions all apply left to right, so for example &ldquo;I III II, 1 2 3, A B C&rdquo; means that the left position is taken by rotor I in ring position 1, rotated to show &ldquo;A&rdquo;, and so on.

 <table class="noborder nowrap">